EMDR Therapy Explained:

 Click on the links below to explore your questions related to this approach.

-EMDR therapy can support you to overcome a single-event trauma (a one off event that continues to cause trauma symptoms), or complex trauma (multiple events or traumas related to relationships).
+a single-event trauma (a one off event that continues to cause trauma symptoms),

 Sometimes early sessions in your EMDR therapy is to see whether there might be an old trauma wound that you've forgotten about, or were unaware as having a lasting impact - this is not always obvious and is part of the important process of exploring the problems and getting to know you.